Features

 Labels automatically rotate to follow the arrow direction and update color to match the arrow.

-Click anywhere outside the arrow to deselect it and return to the normal toolbar.
+Click anywhere outside the arrow to deselect it and return to the normal menu bar.
 Style changes are applied immediately and saved with the arrow.

 Saved Format